What Is A Priority Date?

 How Does This Impact Me?

 For Human Resources professionals this may mean further delays in green card processing for foreign national employees when a priority date is not current.
-This can also lead to increased costs for immigration processing, and in the worst case scenario, may mean that a foreign national is not eligible to continue working in the US.
+This can also lead to increased costs for immigration processing, and in the worst-case scenario, it may mean that a foreign national is not eligible to continue working in the US.
 For foreign nationals going through the process, delays are never good.
 Delays may hold up the ability of a spouse to work in the US, delay international trips, lead to a loss of US status, and/or only add to anxiety.

 Retrogression And H-1B Extensions

 H-1B visas are generally renewable for up to six years.
 In light of the delays in the immigrant visa process, there are two avenues to extend H-1B status past the sixth year.
 The H-1B may be extended for one year at a time, indefinitely, if the PERM Labor Certification or alien worker petition (I-140) has been pending for 365 days or more.
-H-1Bs can be extended three years at a time, beyond the six year limit, if the second stage (I-140 Immigrant Worker Petition) of the green card process has been approved, but the priority date is not current.
+H-1Bs can be extended three years at a time, beyond the six-year limit, if the second stage (I-140 Immigrant Worker Petition) of the green card process has been approved, but the priority date is not current.
 These same status extension options do not apply to L-1 or other visa holders.
-For more on these temporary visa categories, see the Clark Hill website.
+For more on these temporary visa categories, see our website.